Why You Need a Reputable Dental Referral Service

-We believe in total transparency with patients, making sure the patient’s needs are a top priority, answering their questions, and walking them through every step of the process without charging referral fees; it’s a winning business model.
+We believe in total transparency with patients, ensuring their needs are a top priority, answering their questions, and walking them through every step without charging referral fees; it’s a winning business model.
 Our vetted dental offices compensate us directly for our referral services.

-What if you could go to Mexico for dental work, have a better treatment experience, and save a lot of money, in some cases thousands of dollars, than you could in the U.S.?
+What if you could go to Mexico for dental work, have a better treatment experience, and save a lot of money, sometimes thousands of dollars, than in the U.S.?
 Where doctors are well trained and experienced, use advanced equipment, and use industry-standard quality material, and their motivation is genuinely helping you.
 If this sounds appealing to you, we can’t agree more, and these are the reasons and principles Beyond Borders Dental was founded to help thousands of patients.
 To this day, we only use our vetted dentists in Mexico when we need dental work.

 A reputable dental referral service will not charge patients for their services.
 Instead, Beyond Borders Dental does 90% of the screening process of patients for our dental offices.
 We answer most questions or at least get answers for patients, advocate on behalf of patients, are available to patients after they return home, and follow up with patients.
-In the unlikely event of a dispute or misunderstanding, we always advocate for them you.
-Fortunately for us, this rarely happens but this wasn’t the case for this patient; read this blog on What happens if you use a dentist in Mexico and you have a problem?
+We always support them in the unlikely event of a dispute or misunderstanding.
+Fortunately for us, this rarely happens, but this wasn’t the case for this patient; read this blog on What happens if you use a dentist in Mexico and have a problem?

 Know the reputation of the dental office through word of mouth or independent reviews on the Internet (not from their website).
 Ask if they do site visits and what is their vetting process.
 Then it’s up to you to pick their brains and ask many questions, many of which are below.

-You may also want to ask if they use digital x-rays, which they should!!!
+You may also want to ask if they use digital X-rays, which they should!!!
 A modern office should be computerized and have email.
-You should be able to email them your U.S. treatment plans and digital x-rays, and they should do the same for you if you request it.
+You should be able to email them your U.S. treatment plans and digital X-rays; they should do the same for you if you request.

-It is a very good sign when the office has an office manager that speaks English.
-They should be able to guide you through the entire process of crossing the border to their office if they have a driver to pick you up and all the necessities to make your visit a success.
+It is an excellent sign when the office has an office manager who speaks English.
+They should be able to guide you through crossing the border to their office if they have a driver to pick you up and all the necessities to make your visit successful.
 A reputable office will provide a staff member who can answer all your questions and make you feel comfortable while you’re there.
 They should be able to explain the treatment plan and procedures to you as well.